Direct contact? Call: +31 53 4302 836

 • Comfort during sitting

-• Comfortable pelottes at the front
+• Comfortable pelotes at the front on the upper leg

 • Good pressure distribution